 Single-dose antibiotic treatment

 Anyone who has had unprotected sex, including oral or anal, should get tested for chlamydia.
-70% of women and 50% of men with chlamydia won't show any symptoms so you may not know you have it until you get tested.
-It's recommended to get tested for chlamydia, and other STIs, every time you change partners.
+Up to 90% of women and 50% of men with chlamydia won't show any symptoms so you may not know you have it until you get tested.
+It's recommended to get tested for chlamydia, and other STIs, each time you change partners.

 Chlamydia can cause complications if it is left untreated.
 In men, the infection can spread to the testicles leading to epididymitis, which is where they become painful and swollen.
 Chlamydia can also lead to pelvic inflammatory disease in women.
 This can cause pelvic discomfort and pain, fertility problems and an increased risk of ectopic pregnancy.